karlfreeman/rubykiq/README.md

 * [Redis][] has support for [alternative drivers](https://github.com/redis/redis-rb#alternate-drivers), Rubykiq is tested with these in mind. ( eg `:synchrony` )
 * The `:at` parameter supports `Time`, `Date` and any `Time.parse`-able strings.
-* Pushing multiple and singular jobs has the same interface, simply nest args.
+* Pushing multiple and singular jobs has the same interface ( simply nest args )
 * Slightly less gem dependecies, and by that I mean `Sidekiq::Client` without `Celluloid` ( which is already very light! )

 [redis]: https://github.com/redis/redis-rb